exponea/exponea-ios-sdk/Documentation/fetch-data.md

 Use the `fetchRecommendation` method to get personalized recommendations for the current customer from an Engagement [recommendation model](https://documentation.bloomreach.com/engagement/docs/recommendations).

+> `fetchRecommendation` works transparently in both Project/Engagement and Stream/Data Hub modes.
+In Stream mode, the SDK routes the request to the Data Hub optimization endpoint (`/optimization/streams/<streamId>/recommend/user`) using JWT authentication.
+No API changes are needed from the consumer side.

 The method returns a `RecommendationResponse` object containing the system data (the recommendation engine data and recommended item IDs) and, if applicable, the user-defined data.
 To specify user-defined properties, you can use the generic type parameter `T: RecommendationUserData`.
 It's a simple `struct` with coding keys representing your custom properties.
 If you only need the system properties, you can use `EmptyRecommendationData`.

 ### Arguments